 Al use refers to the use of Al tools to obtain information and content which might be used in work produced for assessments which lead towards qualifications.
-While the range of Al tools, and their capabilities, is likely to expand greatly in the near future, misuse of Al tools in relation to qualification assessments at any time constitutes is likely to be considered malpractice within exam board regulations, and a serious breach of the student code of conduct.'
+While the range of Al tools, and their capabilities, is likely to expand greatly in the near future, misuse of Al tools in relation to qualification assessments is considered malpractice by awarding bodies, and a serious breach of the student code of conduct.